The million-dollar question on the election’s eve: Who is left to vote?

 State officials and voting rights advocates, meanwhile, said they were prepared to fend off attempts to thwart or intimidate voters.
 In addition, both presidential campaigns were planning to deploy thousands of observers at polls.

 “We are confident we’ll see record turnout here by the end of the election night,” said Quentin Turner, who runs the voter protection operation in Michigan for Common Cause, a nonpartisan group.
-“We are little above 50 percent of our 2016 total in early votes alone.
+“We are a little above 50 percent of our 2016 total in early votes alone.
 Many folks in Michigan want to vote in person; it’s an important tradition here.”

 On a call with reporters Monday, a group of state attorneys general sought to reassure voters that the election will run safely and smoothly.
 They stressed that attempts to intimidate voters will not be tolerated and that the election will not end until all lawfully cast votes have been counted — despite rhetoric from Trump, who has argued that no ballots should be counted after Election Day.